 Ingredients

-- Boneless chicken (thigh or breast) – 500 g, cut into small cubes
+- Boneless chicken (thighs or breast) – 400 g, cut into cubes

 - Ginger-garlic paste – 1 tbsp